 ‘Luckily he didn’t collapse in the woods!’
 Missy tries to comfort her, but only makes Taïga cry harder.

-Granny takes her in her arms.
-‘Duke was nearly 28 years old…’ But Taïga is disconsolate.
+Granny shushes.
+‘Duke was nearly 28 years old…’ she tries, but Taïga is disconsolate.
 ‘Make me a cup of tea’, Granny mouths to Missy.

 Her sister walks away towards the kitchen, mumbling under her breath.
-‘Taking that old horse out for a ride…’
+‘She shouldn’t have taken that old horse out for a ride…’

 Granny caresses Taïga’s hair and whispers soothingly.
 ‘Hush… There was nothing you could have done.
 I think Duke wanted to run again, to feel young and strong… it was his last gift to you…’

-She hugs her granddaughter hard, fighting her own tears… Granny lets Taïga cry for a while on her shoulder, before murmuring a soothing spell on her so she could get some sleep.
-She sits on Taïga’s bedside, debating what to do next.
+She hugs her granddaughter hard, fighting her own tears.
+Granny lets Taïga cry for a while on her shoulder, before going upstairs and running her granddaughter a hot bath.
+She sits on Taïga’s bedside, holding her hand until the devastated girl falls asleep, debating what to do next.